nishantsingh131/RaspiClimateMonitor/README.md

 ---

-## 💡 Use Cases
+## 💡 Applications

-* Smart Home Climate Monitoring
+* Smart Home environment monitoring
-* IoT Learning & Prototyping
+* Weather station prototypes
-* Remote Weather Station
+* IoT learning projects
-* Real-Time Environmental Dashboards
+* Real-time dashboards for classrooms or labs

 ---

 ## 📜 License

-MIT License – feel free to use and modify.
+This project is licensed under the MIT License.
+You’re free to use, share, and modify it.

 ---

 ## 🤝 Contributing

-Pull requests are welcome.
+Got an idea or improvement?
+Pull requests are welcome!
 For major changes, please open an issue first.

 ---